krakrukra/LocalTrack/README.md

 1. No need to pay your cellular service provider.

 2. Local file storage, so you don't have to trust your data to some proprietary
-and often insecure manufacturer's mapping software.
+manufacturer's software or depend on a particular service being provided.

 3. Logger is harder to detect; if discovered, it is hard to trace where it came from,
-as it does not contain registered information like IMEI, IMSI, payment history, etc.
+as it does not have information like IMEI, IMSI, payment history, etc. linked to it.

 4. Less power consumption and longer battery life.

 **CHECK THE [WIKI](https://github.com/krakrukra/LocalTrack/wiki) FOR HOW-TO-USE INFORMATION**

 ---

 ## hardware

 Project is designed using KiCad 5.0.2
 Check KiCad pcb file for PCB manufacturing info
 Check KiCad sch file + BOM.txt for component info